Revix-Systems/Revix-Systems/README.md

 ## 🎮 Revix-Portal

-A modern game library manager designed to organize, launch, and enhance your entire gaming collection.
+A modern game library manager designed to organize and enhance your entire gaming collection.

 ### Features